peterjobes/jekyll-now/_posts/2017-10-21-bilbao-night-marathon-2017.md

 By this point I'm texting friends who have the tracking link at home, desperate for the encouragement their replies bring.
 And that's roughly when I decide that I'm through with running marathons, they only bring pain.

-As come across the Puerte del Arenal I feel a hand on my back and a fellow struggler tells me to keep going.
+As we come across the Puerte del Arenal I feel a hand on my back and a fellow struggler tells me to keep going.
 There's just over a mile to the finish.
 As we get to the one kilometre to go mark I decide it's time to kick, but my legs can't give me what I need and I'm walking moments later.

 Dejected, the 42k marker comes into view and something snaps.
 I can do sprint finishes, I know I can, and I'm angry at how this race has turned out, and I'm hurting, but I decide that I'm the next person to cross that finish line.
 Somewhere I find the kick and set off at sprinting pace, picking off a few runners with ease before rounding the side of the Guggenheim to see one last runner between me and the line.
 Kick harder.
 Screw it, let's do it.